 A Western Power transformer pad is located on Lot 1 Whiley Road and is also subject of this amendment.
-The applicant proposes to relocate the transformer to Reserve 34962 (26) Cliverton Court (Cliverton Park), Marmion.
-The relocation is dependant on a separate statutory process as it relates to development upon reserved land, which requires the approval of the WAPC.
+The applicant proposes to relocate the transformer to Reserve 34962 (26) Cliverton Court (Cliverton Park), Marmion and is approximately 15m2 in area (refer Attachment 1).
+The relocation is dependent on a separate statutory process as it relates to development upon reserved land, which requires the approval of the WAPC.
 In accordance with the February 2006 Council resolution, the applicant lodged a development application to relocate the transformer and this was subsequently approved by WAPC on 17 August 2006.